Takashiidobe/notes/src/books/designing-data-intensive-applications/encoding-and-evolution.md

 With Avro, you go through the fields in the order they appear in the schema, using the schema to tell the datatype of each field.

-When transferring data, Avro uses two schemas \-- when encoding, it generates a writer\'s schema, and when decoding, a reader\'s schema.
+When transferring data, Avro uses two schemas -- when encoding, it generates a writer's schema, and when decoding, a reader's schema.

-The writer\'s schema doesn\'t have to be the same as the reader\'s.
-When data is decoded, the Avro library resolves differences by translating the writer and reader\'s schema.
-Schema resolution matches up fields by field name, so order doesn\'t matter.
+The writer's schema doesn't have to be the same as the reader's.
+When data is decoded, the Avro library resolves differences by translating the writer and reader's schema.
+Schema resolution matches up fields by field name, so order doesn't matter.

-If there\'s a field that appears in the writer\'s schema but not the reader\'s schema, it\'s ignored.
-(The reader doesn\'t need it).
+If there's a field that appears in the writer's schema but not the reader's schema, it's ignored.
+(The reader doesn't need it).

-If the writer\'s schema lacks a field, it is filled in with a default value from the reader\'s schema.
+If the writer's schema lacks a field, it is filled in with a default value from the reader's schema.

 ### Schema Evolution Rules